Zhang Zongxun: Career

 Zhang was born in Weinan, Shaanxi Province on 7 February 1908.
 He was enrolled in Whampoa Military Academy in 1926, and joined the Chinese Communist Party (CCP) in the same year.

-Zhang was the head of the 12th army group of Chinese Red Army, the principal and Political commissar of the Red Army University in Ruijin, the chief of staff of the 4th army of the Red 4th army group, the chief of staff of Red Army University, and the head of the 1st bureau of central military commission.
-During the Second Sino-Japanese War, he was the head of the 358 brigade, affiliated with the 120 division of the Eighth Route Army.
-In 1945, he became the commander and political commissar of the Luliang military region.
-He later became the vice commander of the Northwest Field Army, vice commander of the First Field Army, and vice commander of the Northwest Military Region.
+Zhang was the head of the 12th army group of Chinese Red Army, the principal and Political commissar of the Red Army University in Ruijin, the chief of staff of the 4th army of the Red 4th army group, chief of staff of the Red Army University, and the head of the 1st Bureau of the Central Military Commission.
+During the Second Sino-Japanese War, he was the Commander of the 358th Brigade, affiliated with the 120th division of the Eighth Route Army.
+Following the establishment of the Second United Front, Zhang was given the official rank of Major General by the National Revolutionary Army.
+In 1945, he became the commander and political commissar of the Lüliang Military Region.
+He later became the Vice Commander of the Northwest Field Army, Vice Commander of the First Field Army, and Vice Commander of the Northwest Military Region.